Speediance Life Technology Inc.

 Speediance Life Technology Inc. is a Chinese fitness technology company that designs and manufactures smart home gym equipment.
+Its product, Gym Monster, is a smart home gym that gives users up to 220 lb of resistance.

-History
+Background

 Speediance was founded in December 2020 by Liu Tao.
 The company launched its first product, the Gym Monster, through a Kickstarter campaign in 2021.
 In 2024, the company introduced the Gym Monster 2 and the VeloNix stationary bike, expanding its connected-fitness lineup.